 After you record your budget in QuickBooks (as described in the earlier section "Using the Set Up Budgets Window"), you can compare your actual financial results to budgeted amounts by choosing commands from the Budgets & Forecasts submenu that QuickBooks displays.
-When you choose the Reports Dudgets & Forecasts command, QuickBooks provides several budgeting reports, described in the following list:
+When you choose the Reports Budgets & Forecasts command, QuickBooks provides several budgeting reports, described in the following list:

-✦ Budget Overview: This report summarizes your budgeted amounts.
-You can use it to look at and error-check your budget.

-- ◆ Budget vs. Actual: This report lets you compare budgeted income statement information to actual income statement information.
-The report, therefore, lets you compare your expected revenue and expenses to the actual revenue and expenses. - Budget by Job Overview: This report lets you look at your budget by job.
-You can use this to compare and review your job budgets. - Budget vs. Actual Graph: This graph isn't a report.
-It's a chart that shows budgeted and actual information.
+- ◆ Budget Overview: This report summarizes your budgeted amounts.
+You can use it to look at and error-check your budget. - ◆ Budget vs. Actual: This report lets you compare budgeted income statement information to actual income statement information.
+The report, therefore, lets you compare your expected revenue and expenses to the actual revenue and expenses. - ◆ Profit & Loss Budget Performance: This report lets you compare your actual income, expenses, and profits with your budgeted income, expenses, and profits. - ◆ Budget vs. Actual Graph: This graph isn't a report.
+It's a chart that shows budgeted and actual information. - ◆ Forecast Overview: This report summarizes a QuickBooks forecast.
+A forecast is basically a prediction about your future revenue and cash flow.
+You use forecasts to do "what if" planning. - ◆ Forecast vs. Actual: This report compares a forecast with what actually happened.